BettyES/MyFirstIonicApp/README.md

 I recommend pycharm for the BettyAppPython project and atom as an editor for BettyApp

-start the python app in app.py
+Start the python app in app.py

-star the ionic app from the commandline within the BettyApp folder by typing 'ionic serve'
+Start the ionic app from the commandline within the BettyApp folder by typing 'ionic serve'